expyriment/expyriment/documentation/sphinx/Testsuite.rst

     screen; if two buffers (double buffer) are used, new stimuli will be drawn to an additional page, and a screen update will replace the screen with this page and put the screen contents into the page (i.e. the two buffers are swapped);
-    if three buffers (tripple buffer) are used, new stimuli will be drawn to a third page, and a screen update will replace the screen with this page, and put the screen contents into the second page (i.e. a history of 2 former screens is kept)
+    if three buffers (triple buffer) are used, new stimuli will be drawn to a third page, and a screen update will replace the screen with this page, and put the screen contents into the second page (i.e. a history of 2 former screens is kept)